by Scott Mehl

-George V was born May 27 1819, in Berlin, to Ernst August I and Frederica of Mecklenburg-Strelitz.
-He married Marie of Saxe-Altenburg on February 18 1843 in Hanover.
-The couple had three children, including a daughter Frederica who would later become Queen of Greece, and the mother of the current Queen of Spain.
+George V was born May 27, 1819, in Berlin, to Ernst August I and Frederica of Mecklenburg-Strelitz.
+He married Marie of Saxe-Altenburg on February 18, 1843, in Hanover.
+The couple had three children.

 Marie of Saxe-Altenburg

-Queen Marie survived her husband by over 29 years, passing away on January 9 1907 at the Schloss Cumberland in Gmunden, Austria.
+Queen Marie survived her husband by over 29 years, passing away on January 9, 1907, at Schloss Cumberland in Gmunden, Austria.
 She is buried in the Mausoleum at the castle.